ashleyfletcher76/42_transcendence/README.md

 ## Project Overview

-**ft_transcende** is a full-stack web application project that aims to build an interactive multiplayer game experience, along with real-time features such as live chat.
+**ft_transcendence** is a full-stack web application project that aims to build an interactive multiplayer game experience, along with real-time features such as live chat.
 The core of the project is to develop a **server-side Pong game** that allows players to compete remotely, with additional functionalities such as user authentication (including OAuth and Two-Factor Authentication), gameplay tracking, and potential AI opponents.

 The project leverages modern web development practices and frameworks like **Django** for the backend, while the frontend will be handled separately using modern JavaScript frameworks (like React, to be managed by a frontend developer).

 ## What We Are Trying to Solve

-The goal of **ft_transcende** is to create a scalable and secure multiplayer game platform where users can:
+The goal of **ft_transcendence** is to create a scalable and secure multiplayer game platform where users can:
 - Compete in a **server-side Pong game**.
 - Authenticate using both **standard** and **OAuth** mechanisms.
 - Communicate via **live chat**.